Annalee Newitz: Reprogramming

 Annalee Newitz was born May 6, 1969 in Santa Monica CA, and grew up in Huntingon Beach and Irvine.
-She attended UC Berkeley, where she completed a Ph.D. in English and American Studies in 1998; her dissertation was published as Pretend We’re Dead: Capitalist Monsters in American Pop Culture (2006).
-She began freelance writing in the mid-’90s, and has written full-time since 1999, mostly as a journalist focusing on technology and science.
-She wrote for the San Francisco Bay Guardian for many years, serving as culture editor from 2000-2004, and was awarded a Knight Science Journalism Fellowship for 2002-2003, serving as a research fellow at MIT.
-She was a policy analyst for the Electronic Frontier Foundation from 2004-2005.
+Newitz attended UC Berkeley, where they completed a Ph.D. in English and American Studies in 1998; their dissertation was published as Pretend We’re Dead: Capitalist Monsters in American Pop Culture (2006).
+Newitz began freelance writing in the mid-’90s, and has written full-time since 1999, mostly as a journalist focusing on technology and science.
+They wrote for the San Francisco Bay Guardian for many years, serving as culture editor from 2000-2004, and was awarded a Knight Science Journalism Fellowship for 2002-2003, serving as a research fellow at MIT.
+Newitz was a policy analyst for the Electronic Frontier Foundation from 2004-2005.

-Newitz founded SF website io9 in 2008, and served as editor-in-chief for its entire tenure. io9 was combined with Gizmodo in 2015, and Newitz left shortly after to join Ars Technica, where she is Tech Culture Editor.
-She co-founded print magazine other with Charlie Jane Anders, and also collaborated with Anders on anthology She’s Such a Geek (2006).
-Her non-fiction book Scatter, Adapt, and Remember: How Humans Will Survive a Mass Extinction appeared in 2013.
+Newitz founded SF website io9 in 2008, and served as editor-in-chief for its entire tenure. io9 was combined with Gizmodo in 2015, and Newitz left shortly after to join Ars Technica, where they are Tech Culture Editor.
+They co-founded print magazine other with Charlie Jane Anders, and also collaborated with Anders on anthology She’s Such a Geek (2006).
+Non-fiction book Scatter, Adapt, and Remember: How Humans Will Survive a Mass Extinction appeared in 2013.

 While best known for non-fiction, Newitz has published a handful of short stories, beginning with “The Gravity Fetishist” (2010).
-Her debut SF novel Autonomous came out in September.
+Debut SF novel Autonomous came out in September 2018.

 “When I was young my family moved to the planned community of Irvine, which Jean Baudrillard described in an essay as being a ‘terrifying simulated environment.’
 It was a totally planned community, which means everything in it had been determined by committee, and there were a lot of rules like, for example, McDonald’s couldn’t have the golden arches.
 You couldn’t have signage that was too big.
 That meant all of the shopping centers looked kind of the same.
 Also you couldn’t paint your own house – that was taken care of by the Irvine Company, so every housing tract had the same color scheme.
 When I was growing up, my housing tract was dark brown and light brown, and they later changed it to sort of a nougat and gray.
 It was like growing up in a science fiction novel.
 You were not allowed to change things.
 You couldn’t put solar cells on the roof, and you couldn’t change the lawn.
 It was supposed to be utopian, by reducing the visual pollution and making everything look clean and matching, so you wouldn’t have conflict between the neighbors about the colors of the houses, or fences.
 The idea was that it would reduce conflict and be this beautiful community.
 Obviously it wasn’t.
 Growing up there was super weird.